African herbs for hair growth work, period.

 Henna is not a real protein treatment, but it is a strengthening treatment that can mimic a protein treatment and much like too much rice water, it can make you mistakenly think that your hair is protein sensitive.

-So henna treatments and protein treatments are two different processes that you need to be careful not to do at the same time or in close proximity of each other.
+So henna treatments and protein treatments are two different processes that you need to be careful not to do at the same time or in close proximity to each other.

 For anyone wondering "Does ginger really help hair growth?"...